 Early in 1776, Knox recruited one of the 8th Virginia’s ten companies.
 His men were decimated by malaria during the South Carolina expedition of that summer and fall.
 By the spring of 1777, only a handful were left.
 Knox became a captain in Morgan’s Rifles and commanded a company at the victory at Saratoga.
 He took a few of his 8th Virginia men with him, and his 8th Virginia Regiment company ceased to exist.
 He was a prominent citizen of Kentucky in his later years, but has always been overshadowed by Daniel Boone.

 The men of the 8th Virginia learned of the Declaration of Independence on the heels of a major victory.
-For nearly all of them, it was the high point of the war—to be followed by very deep lows.
+For nearly all of them, it was the high point of the war—and was followed by very deep lows.

 Two hundred and forty years later, most of us celebrate America’s independence with cookouts and fireworks.
-Colonel Peter Muhlenberg’s soldiers experienced the event in its original context, and learned of it many days after the fact.
+Colonel Peter Muhlenberg’s soldiers experienced the event in its original context, which meant learning of it many days after the fact.
 News traveled slowly.
+When they heard it, the list of grievances probably meant more to them than the high-minded statement of principles we focus on today.

 About three months before July 4, 1776, the regiment’s ten companies began to rendezvous in Suffolk, Virginia.
 Recruited from the Old Dominion’s vast frontier territory, stretching from the Carolina line to Pittsburgh, many of the officers and enlisted men were meeting each other for the first time as they arrived.
-Suffolk was then a small town, on the south side of the Chesapeake Bay near modern Virginia Beach.
+Suffolk was then a small town, on the south side of the Hampton Roads between Williamsburg and Norfolk.

 On the way, each company stopped in Williamsburg (the capital of Virginia) where the officers received their commissions.
 Tidewater Virginia was abuzz with military affairs and politics.
 Lord Dunmore, the colonial governor, had fled the capital—but was doing everything in his power to regain control.
 From the safety of a British naval vessel, he had promised freedom to slaves who fled their masters and took up arms for the king.
 He had recently met with British General Henry Clinton who had come south with a sea-born army of redcoats.
 Where those redcoats were headed was unclear; Williamsburg expected an attack at any time.

 Jefferson’s document also contained a long list of indictments against the King, which included some that were of particular importance to the men of the 8th Virginia.
 At the end of the French and Indian War, the victorious British King had allowed the Canadians to maintain their French laws.
 Moreover, he had extended the Province of Quebec south to the banks of the Ohio River—while also barring new settlements west of the Alleghenies.
 This obstructed the dreams of Virginia’s frontiersmen—and offended the convictions of those who hated (and had fought against) the French.
-The French, and their Catholic faith, were universally hated and believed to be synonymous with tyranny.
-The Declaration of Independence accused the King and Parliament of “abolishing the free System of English Laws in a neighbouring Province, establishing therein an Arbitrary government, and enlarging its Boundaries so as to render it at once an example and fit instrument for introducing the same absolute rule into these Colonies.”
+The parents of many 8th Virginia men had fled French armies in Germany.
+The French, and their Catholic faith, were hated by the English who saw them as champions of tyranny.
+The Declaration of Independence, in reference to Canada and Ohio, accused the King and Parliament of “abolishing the free System of English Laws in a neighbouring Province, establishing therein an Arbitrary government, and enlarging its Boundaries so as to render it at once an example and fit instrument for introducing the same absolute rule into these Colonies.”

-George Washington and many of Virginia’s senior officers were veterans of the French and Indian War.
+The French were not their only enemies.
+Most of the army's senior officers were veterans of the French and Indian War.
 Braddock’s defeat in 1755 had unleashed an era of conflict with the Indians that would not really end until the War of 1812.
-There was already strong evidence that the the King’s agents were stirring up the Cherokee and the Shawnee to create a two-front war for the Americans.
-Of special relevance for the 8th Virginia was Jefferson’s charge that the King “has endeavoured to bring on the inhabitants of our frontiers, the merciless Indian Savages whose known rule of warfare, is an undistinguished destruction of all ages, sexes and conditions.”
+There was already strong evidence that the King’s agents were stirring up the Cherokee and the Shawnee to create a two-front war for the Americans.
+Of special relevance for the 8th Virginia was Jefferson’s charge that the King had "endeavoured to bring on the inhabitants of our frontiers, the merciless Indian Savages whose known rule of warfare, is an undistinguished destruction of all ages, sexes and conditions.”

-Colonel Muhlenberg and the main body of the 8th Virginia, meanwhile, were in South Carolina preparing for battle.
-A large fleet of powerful British warships was parked outside Charleston harbor working to navigate its way around a reef so they could attack.
-Muhlenberg’s men joined in the desperate preparations.
-The primary defense was a half-finished fort on the southern tip of Sullivan’s Island commanded by Colonel William Moultrie, a local officer who had pointedly refused to submit himself to the authority of Major General Charles Lee, commander of the newly-arrived Continental force.
+Colonel Muhlenberg and the main body of the 8th Virginia were in South Carolina when the Declaration was signed.
+At the end of June, a fleet of British warships was parked outside Charleston harbor working to navigate its way around a reef so they could attack.
+Muhlenberg’s men joined the locals in their desperate preparations.
+The primary defense was a half-built fort on the southern tip of Sullivan’s Island commanded by Colonel William Moultrie, a local officer who had pointedly refused to submit himself to the authority of Major General Charles Lee, commander of the Continental force.

-When the battle began, Moultrie faced off against the British warships while a group of riflemen worked to fend off a cross-channel attack by Henry Clinton’s redcoats on the north end of the island.
+When the battle began on June 28, Moultrie faced off against the British warships while a group of riflemen worked to fend off a cross-channel attack by Henry Clinton’s redcoats on the north end of the island.
 Among the men blocking this infantry advance was a detachment of about three companies from the 8th Virginia under the command of Major Peter Helphenstine.
-The rest of the regiment was in Charleston, waiting for the attack that was thought to be inevitable.
+The rest of the regiment was in Charleston, waiting for the main attack that was thought to be inevitable.

 Miraculously, the defense of Sullivan’s Island succeeded.
 The fort, made of soft palmetto wood and sand, simply absorbed the enemy’s cannonballs as Moultrie—carefully shepherding his ammunition—calmly fired back.
 Good American marksmanship and a sea swell stopped Clinton’s redcoats’ north-side infantry crossing.
 At sunset, the British sailed off with their wounded.

 The Battle of Sullivan’s Island was a major early victory in the Revolutionary War.
 It deserves to be better-remembered.
-(According to one explanation, northern historians had little good to say about the south when much of the Revolution’s folklore was fixed around the war’s 1876 centennial.)
-The Founders understood the victory’s importance, however, and delegates to Congress in Philadelphia were ecstatic as the news arrived soon after the Declaration was proclaimed.
+(According to one explanation, northern historians had little good to say about the south when much of the Revolution’s folklore was fixed in American minds around the war’s 1876 centennial.)
+The Founders understood the victory’s importance, however, and delegates to Congress in Philadelphia were ecstatic at the news.

 As summer turned into fall, however, fortunes changed.
 Washington suffered a series of major defeats in New York and New Jersey.
-The 8th Virginia headed now to Florida on a mission they could not complete.
-At Sunbury, Georgia (now a ghost town), the regiment’s mountain boys succumbed to the low coutry’s heat and ubiquitous mosquitos.
-For weeks, those mosquitos had been quietly spreading malaria among the men.
-Those who had the weakest resistence, the ones born and raised in the mountains, began to die.
+The 8th Virginia marched on to Florida on a mission they could not complete and the regiment’s mountain boys were already succumbing to the low country’s heat and ubiquitous mosquitos.
+For weeks, those mosquitos had been silently spreading malaria among the men.
+Those who had the weakest resistance, the ones born and raised in the Virginia mountains, began to die.

 Mosquitos were an unrecognized but deadly enemy in the Revolutionary War, and no troops suffered more from them than the 8th Virginia.
 The current plague of mosquitos in South Carolina is a reminder of what Colonel Peter Muhlenberg and his men had do deal with in the summer and fall of 1776.